GucciPrada/Joint-Calibration-Toolbox-for-Kinect/README.md

 ## Reference

-If you find this toolbox useful, plese cite our paper at:
+If you find this toolbox useful, please cite our paper at:

 ```
 @inproceedings{xiang2015review,